Month 1, Day 17, Sunday 9:00 p.m.

 She followed that up with one of her newly brewed regeneration-boosting potions, letting him drink it rather than trying to pour it evenly over the huge swath of damaged flesh.
 This way, he could heal from the inside out.

-“Turn him to lay on his good side.
+“Turn him to lie on his good side.
 Someone hand me a pair of scissors and a pair of tweezers.”
 She fished the chalk out of her pocket and walked around the table writing glyphs.
-Her secret Conduit was inside the lip of her boot creating a painful indentation in her calf, but she couldn’t show it, so she pulled out the one loaned to her by Professor Lacer.
+Her secret Conduit was pressed between her calf and the upper shaft of her tall boots, creating a painful indentation in her calf, but she couldn’t reveal it, so she pulled out the one loaned to her by Professor Lacer.
 It wasn’t likely to be recognized, and there was no way to track its use.
 She cast a simple, improvised spell to slowly draw some of the heat from the man’s burns, which would keep him from continuing to slowly cook.

 The high strength pain-relieving potion kicked in as she worked, and the man let out a long breath of relief, tension easing from his body.
 His breathing deepened as he slipped into unconsciousness.